-The University of Glasgow, the University of Lausanne, and the CIVIS African partner universities cannot access Erasmus+ budget for BIPs.
+The University of Glasgow and the University of Lausanne cannot access the Erasmus+ budget for BIPs.
 However, these universities are invited and encouraged to participate in all CIVIS initiatives and actions.
 There are specific funding options for CIVIS BIPs in place for the participation of non-EU CIVIS Universities.
+African partner universities are also invited and encouraged to participate.
+If available, they can access special Erasmus+ funding lines (see below).